khanhduytran0/devicetree-parse/README.md

 # devicetree-parse

-This is a small utility to parse Apple's binary device tree format.
+This is a small utility to parse Apple's binary device tree format to json with `devicetree-parse` and vice versa with `devicetree-repack`.

 ## Usage